DyogenIBENS/SCORPIOS/README.md

 python scripts/trees/make_tree_images.py -i SCORPiOs_example/Corrections/tmp_whole_trees_0 -wgd Salmonidae -outgr 'Esox.lucius,Gasterosteus.aculeatus,Oryzias.latipes' -o SCORPiOs_example/Corrections/trees_img
 ```

-Here are example figures for a corrected tree (left) and its non-corrected counterpart (right):
+Here are example figures for a corrected tree (left) and its before-correction counterpart (right):

 <img src="https://github.com/DyogenIBENS/SCORPIOS/blob/master/doc/example_cor_27.png" alt="drawing" width="420"/>                        <img src="https://github.com/DyogenIBENS/SCORPIOS/blob/master/doc/example_ori_27.png" alt="drawing" width="420"/>

 Internal nodes are colored according to convention: duplications in red, dubious duplications in cyan and speciation in blue.
-The Salmonidae corrected WGD node is highlighted with a bigger circle and a grey background.
-Leaves of the SCORPiOs-corrected subttree (wgd subtree + gene used as outgroup) are shown in the same color in the corrected and uncorrected versions.
+The corrected WGD node is highlighted with a bigger circle and a grey background.
+Leaves of the SCORPiOs-corrected subttree, including the wgd subtree and the gene used as outgroup, are shown in the same color in the corrected and uncorrected versions.

 For a more exhaustive description of the visualization tool please run:
 ```